HomeSustainabilityGovernanceRisk Management and Compliance

 Administrator responsible for compliance implementation in pblic research(Research ethics education administrator) Manager of the office to which researchers and otherinvolved member*belong

-*Every staff member involved in implementation and/or management of competitive or other public research funds
+* Every staff member involved in the implementation and/or management of competitive or other public research funds

 Initiatives to ensure compliance related to tax